Non-Markovian models of opinion dynamics on temporal networks: Numerical computations

-In all of the combinations of distributions, the stubborn nodes (i.e., the nodes whose mean waiting time is larger than that of the normal nodes) drive the steady-state opinion to their initial opinions.
+In all of the combinations of WTDs, when the minor nodes are stubborn (i.e., their mean waiting time is larger than that of the normal nodes), the steady-state opinions are smaller than $0.5$, which is the expected value of the initial mean opinion.
 The steady-state opinion decreases as we increase the mean waiting time of the stubborn nodes.
-Of the examined WTDs, stubborn nodes exert the least influence when they follow heavy-tailed WTDs and exert the most influence when they follow a Dirac delta WTD.
-The corresponding homogeneous system in which all nodes follow the same WTD (exponential or Pareto), which has a mean of $1$, has an expected steady-state mean opinion of $0.5$.
-When we increase the percentage of special nodes (whether they are stubborn or open-minded) from $10$\% to $20$\%, the heterogeneous systems deviate more from their corresponding homogeneous systems than when only 10\% of the nodes are special.
+Of the examined WTDs, stubborn nodes exert the least influence when they have heavy-tailed WTDs and exert the most influence when they have a Dirac delta WTD.
+The corresponding homogeneous model in which all nodes have the same WTD (either an exponential distribution or a Pareto distribution), which has a mean of $1$, has an expected steady-state mean opinion of $0.5$.
+When we increase the percentage of special nodes (whether they are stubborn or open-minded) from $10$\% to $20$\%, the heterogeneous models deviate more from their corresponding homogeneous models than when only 10\% of the nodes are special.